The History of CBD

 The Modern History of CBD Research

-In the early days, there was no known distinction between CBD and THC, seeing the hemp and cannabis plants and it’s properties as one of the same.
+In the early days, there was no known distinction between CBD and THC, seeing the hemp and cannabis plants and their properties as one of the same.

 This shifted in 1942 when CBD itself was discovered by an American chemist named Roger Adams.
 His discovery revealed the distinction between THC and CBD and a potential understanding of how they impact the human body differently.
 THC was established as the psychoactive cannabinoid at this stage, and they realised that CBD was the non-psychoactive counterpart.